Social Media Guidelines

 Guidelines for an individual employee’s personal use of social media

-If you need assistance on a matter related to social media, you have three starting points:
+If you need assistance on a matter related to social media, you have two starting points:

-- For general questions related to social media at Stanford, please contact the University Communications digital media team.
+- For general questions related to social media at Stanford, please contact the University Communications digital strategy team.
 It is staffed with individuals with extensive experience in maintaining and executing social media initiatives.
 For contact information, please visit: https://ucomm.stanford.edu/about/.
 Additionally, many Stanford schools, departments and centers maintain their own social media teams within the communications functions of those units.

 - To connect with colleagues at Stanford working on social media, consider attending meetings of the social media subgroup of the Communications Working Group.
-You can subscribe to meeting notifications at su-social-media (at) lists.stanford.edu.
+You can subscribe to meeting notifications at firstname.lastname@example.org.